OUR ADVICE ON CORONAVIRUS

 We have invested in technology which means that many staff can work from home and, to comply with government advice, we are now asking all employees who can work from home to do so.
 These staff will continue working and providing services as normal.

-We understand that this is a very unusual situation and that there may be all kinds of disruptions affecting peoples’ situation.
-We may have to be flexible in response to unexpected events.
+We understand that this is a very unusual situation and that there may be all kinds of issues affecting peoples’ situation and we may have to be flexible in response to unexpected events.

 If you are sick or cannot work or have other issues affecting your ability to pay your rent, please contact us to discuss the best way of managing this situation until things return to normal.